top of page

 • support the work of other individuals and organizations in ending racism.

 Since 2001, UER has carried out hundreds of local events, done introductory workshops in a number of countries, and participated in several large projects, including World Social Forums, U.S. Social Forums, and the European Social Forum.
-UER has also been a key participant at several conferences including the White Privilege Conference, the Tule Lake Pilgrimage, the Gandhi-King Conference, and conferences on climate justice, including the United Nations Climate Conferences (COPs).
+UER has also been a key participant at several conferences including the White Privilege Conference, the Tule Lake Pilgrimage, the Gandhi-King Conference, and conferences on climate justice, including the United Nations Climate Conferences (COPs) and Climate Week New York City.
 Since 2015 UER frequently partners with Sustaining All Life in the work to address the climate emergency in the context of ending exploitation and oppression.
-UER's work continues to play an important role in introducing RC and the role of discharge in ending racism.
+UER’s work continues to play an important role in introducing the role of healing in ending racism.

-* Global Majority and Indigenous people (GMI): The peoples of Africa, Asia, the Pacific Islands, and Latin and Caribbean America, and those descended from them, and Indigenous people, are over eighty percent of the global population.
+* The peoples of Africa, Asia, the Pacific Islands, the Caribbean, and Latin America, and those descended from them, are over eighty percent of the global population.
 These people also occupy most of the global land mass.

-Using the term “Global Majority and Indigenous (GMI)” for these people acknowledges their majority status in the world and interrupts how the dominant (U.S. and European) culture assigns them a minority status.
+Using the term “Global Majority (GM)” for these people acknowledges their majority status in the world and interrupts how the dominant (U.S. and European) culture assigns them a minority status.

-Many Global Majority and Indigenous people living in dominant-culture countries have been assimilated into the dominant culture—by force, in order to survive, in seeking a better life for themselves and their families, or in pursuing the economic, political, or other inclusion of their communities.
-Calling these people “Global Majority and Indigenous” contradicts
+Many Global Majority people living in dominant-culture countries have been assimilated into the dominant culture—by force, in order to survive, in seeking a better life for themselves and their families, or in pursuing the economic, political, or other inclusion of their communities.
+Calling these people “Global Majority” contradicts the assimilation.

 bottom of page